-c) In NIAC, under AP II, governmental authorities (civilian or military) and de facto authorities of armed groups (civilian or military) may be competent to authorize both the use of the emblem and material bearing the emblem.
+c.
+In NIAC, under AP II, governmental authorities (civilian or military) and de facto authorities of armed groups (civilian or military) may be competent to authorize both the use of the emblem and material bearing the emblem.
 Furthermore, there is no legal bar against authorities of both kinds delegating such power to the NS recognized by the State in question.

-- 5) How must the emblem be used in occupied territory: - a) By the medical services of the Occupying State's armed forces? - b) By the civilian hospitals (and their staff), civilian medical units, personnel and means of transport of the Occupied State?
+How must the emblem be used in occupied territory:

+- by the medical services of the Occupying State's armed forces? - by the civilian hospitals (and their staff), civilian medical units, personnel and means of transport of the Occupied State?

-Article 43, 1907 Hague Regulations Article 39, GC I Articles 18, 20, 21, 22, 56 and 64, GC IV Articles 8 and 18, AP I
+Article 43, 1907 Hague Regulations Article 39, GC I Articles 18, 20, 21, 22, 56 and 64, GC IV Articles 8, 12, 15 and 18, AP I Article 2(4), AP III

-- The medical services of the armed forces of the Occupying Power must display their own emblem (protective device) in the occupied territory, i.e. the emblem prescribed by the legislation or policies of the Occupying Power.62 - Officially authorized civilian hospitals, their buildings and staff, as well as civilian medical units, personnel and means of transport, must display the emblem of their own State (if the emblem is to be displayed).
-Presumably, the authorities of a State will have delivered the required authorization before a conflict arises, and thus, before occupation. - If the competent body of the occupied State is still functioning, it should be allowed by the Occupying Power to continue granting recognition and authorization to display the emblem for protective purposes.
-If it is no longer functioning and cannot grant official recognition, the Occupying Power has to substitute itself for the authorities of the occupied State and is ultimately responsible for ensuring that the appropriate documents are issued. - However, the emblem (protective device), used by civilian hospitals, their buildings and staff, should still be that of the Occupied State, since it would otherwise contravene the provision requiring the Occupying Power not to change the legislation of the occupied territory.
-It is difficult to imagine a situation in which the Occupying Power would be absolutely prevented from respecting the Occupied State's legislation on the emblem.
+- 1. The medical services of the armed forces of the Occupying Power must display their own emblem (protective device) in the occupied territory, i.e., the emblem (protective device) prescribed by the legislation (or regulations) of the Occupying Power.94 - 2.
+Officially authorized civilian hospitals, their buildings and staff, as well as civilian medical units, personnel and means of transport, must display the emblem of their own State (if the emblem is to be displayed).
+Presumably, the authorities of a State will have delivered the required authorization before a conflict arises, and thus, before occupation. - 3.
+If the competent body of the occupied State is still functioning, it should be allowed by the Occupying Power to continue granting recognition and authorization to display the emblem for protective purposes.
+If it is no longer functioning and cannot grant official recognition, the Occupying Power has to substitute itself for the authorities of the occupied State and is ultimately responsible for ensuring that the appropriate documents are issued. - 4.
+The emblem (protective device) used by civilian hospitals, their buildings and staff should still be that of the Occupied State, since it would otherwise contravene the provision requiring the Occupying Power not to change the legislation of the occupied territory.